 On this workshop we enjoy well-structured days as we photograph select New Zealand iconic landscapes, including Aoraki/Mt Cook and the Southern Alps, Fiordland National Park, Milford Sound, Lake Matheson and Punakaiki, as well as hand-picked remote backcountry locations.
 To access the untouched wilds of the Fiordland National Park we take chartered helicopter flights and photograph at surreal locations deep within the mountains.
 At Fox Glacier our doors-off helicopter aerial shoot of the blue-ice glacier, jagged ice pinnacles and majestic Southern Alps will leave you exhilarated.

 The emphasis of this workshop is to maximise our time in the field photographing, which is why we do not have formal lectures or presentations.
 With a small group of only six participants there is opportunity on every shoot for one-to-one mentoring and instruction, making the mastering of new techniques and the fine-tuning of your creative style quicker and easier.

-To ensure absolute comfort we travel in two luxury 4-wheel drive vehicles with three participants in each vehicle.
-When we venture into the backcountry, the roads and terrain we travel on are safe and we know these areas intimately.
 We stay in comfortable, modern lodgings which are well equipped.
 Meals are included as noted in the itinerary and are typical of New Zealand cuisine: fresh, local produce with choices to suit all tastes and appetites.
 If you have any special dietary requirements please let us know and we will do our best to accommodate you.